Most Popular Caves in the US: Map and Geology

 Caves are formed from a variety of geologic processes depending on the environmental conditions of the area.

 Caves may be formed in igneous, sedimentary, or metamorphic rocks.

-Karst landscapes develop where limestone and dolostone are at or close to the surface.
-Limestone is mainly composed by calcium carbonate.
+Karst landscapes develop where limestone and dolostone are close to the surface.
+Limestone is mainly composed of calcium carbonate.

-Over long periods of time, the carbonate is dissolved by rain and groundwater, creating karst.
+Over long periods, the carbonate is dissolved by rain and groundwater, creating karst.
 Water dissolves calcium carbonate because it can be slightly acidic.

 The chemical solution produces the most karst landforms.
-The carbonate removed by the water leave behind holes that over time may form a sinkhole or a network of caves.
+The carbonate removed by the water leaves behind holes that, over time, may form a sinkhole or a network of caves.